2012 Bahrain Grand Prix

 The 2012 Bahrain Grand Prix (formally known as the 2012 Formula 1 Gulf Air Bahrain Grand Prix) was a Formula One motor race held on 22 April 2012 at the Bahrain International Circuit in Sakhir, Bahrain.
 It was the first time Formula One returned to Bahrain after the 2011 race was cancelled due to ongoing anti-government protests.
 The race, the eighth running of the Bahrain Grand Prix, was contested over 57 laps and was the fourth round of the 2012 Formula One season.

 Sebastian Vettel started the race from pole position, leading into the first corner and for the majority of the race en route to victory.
 He was not without pressure though, as the Lotus of Kimi Räikkönen climbed the field, having started in eleventh place, and challenged for the lead before finishing second.
 Räikkönen's teammate Romain Grosjean took the first podium finish of his career by finishing third, after having a strong start and quickly moving into second place by overtaking Lewis Hamilton and Mark Webber.
 Räikkönen passed Grosjean for second place roughly halfway through the race, being on a better tyre strategy.
 Hamilton started on the front row, but pitstop errors and degrading tyres left him eighth; his McLaren teammate, Jenson Button, retired with two laps remaining.

-As a consequence of the race, Sebastian Vettel took the lead in the Drivers' Championship from Lewis Hamilton.